Main Content

 Parks & Outdoor Spaces

-Explore hillside parks, walking trails, recreation areas, and outdoor spaces positioned throughout Highland Park and the surrounding Northeast Los Angeles communities.
+Residents enjoy access to parks, walking trails, recreation areas, and outdoor spaces throughout Highland Park and nearby communities.

 Historic Neighborhood Character

-Tree-lined streets, hillside homes, historic architecture, and a blend of original and updated residences contribute to Highland Park’s long-standing residential appeal.
+Historic architecture, hillside homes, tree-lined streets, and a mix of original and updated residences contribute to Highland Park’s lasting appeal.

-Highland Park has become one of Northeast Los Angeles’ most recognized residential communities, known for its historic architecture, hillside neighborhoods, artistic identity, and strong local culture.
-Positioned near Pasadena, Eagle Rock, Glendale, and Downtown Los Angeles, Highland Park continues attracting buyers seeking character-driven neighborhoods with convenient access to major employment, dining, and entertainment destinations throughout the region.
+Highland Park remains one of Northeast Los Angeles’ most established residential communities, known for its historic architecture, hillside neighborhoods, artistic identity, and strong local culture.
+Limited inventory, steady buyer demand, and popular destinations along York Boulevard and Figueroa Street support residential interest.

-During Q4 2025, Highland Park maintained relatively stable housing conditions alongside a more balanced pace of activity compared to earlier market peaks.
-Buyers remained active overall, although pricing strategy, property condition, architectural character, and neighborhood location continued playing important roles in transaction activity and buyer competition.
+During Q4 2025, Highland Park maintained relatively stable housing conditions with a more balanced pace than earlier market peaks.
+Pricing strategy, property condition, architectural character, and neighborhood location remained important factors influencing buyer activity.

-Market performance varied depending on lot characteristics, hillside positioning, level of renovation, architectural style, and proximity to neighborhood retail and entertainment corridors.
-Updated homes located within highly desirable pockets of Highland Park generally continued attracting stronger buyer attention, while properties requiring major improvements or priced beyond market expectations often experienced longer listing periods and increased negotiation.
+Market performance varied based on lot characteristics, hillside positioning, renovation level, architectural style, and proximity to retail and entertainment corridors.
+Updated homes in desirable areas generally attracted stronger interest, while properties requiring significant improvements or carrying ambitious pricing often experienced longer market times and increased negotiation.

-Although portions of Los Angeles County experienced significant disruption during the 2025 wildfire season, Highland Park remained one of the more stable residential communities within Northeast Los Angeles.
-The area continued seeing consistent buyer activity moving into 2026, particularly among those seeking established neighborhoods with architectural character, hillside settings, and convenient regional connectivity.
+Although portions of Los Angeles County experienced significant disruption during the 2025 wildfire season, Highland Park remained one of the more stable residential communities in Northeast Los Angeles.
+Buyer activity remained steady heading into 2026, particularly among those seeking established neighborhoods, architectural character, hillside settings, and regional connectivity.

 Total Sales